hzeller/rpt2pnp/README.md

 [Operations]
         -l      : List found <footprint>@<component> <count> from rpt to stdout.
         -b      : Handle back-of-board (default: front)
-        -d      : Dispensing solder paste.
+        -x<list>: Comma-separated list of component designators to exclude -d      : Dispensing solder paste.
         -D<init-ms,area-to-ms> : Milliseconds to leave pressure on to dispense. init-ms is initial offset, area-to-ms is